The Pillars of Creation: Wizard's Seventh Rule

 It is explained in the novel as follows: "The past can teach us, through experience, how to accomplish things in the future, comfort us with cherished memories, and provide the foundation of what has already been accomplished.
 But only the future holds life.
 To live in the past is to embrace what is dead.
 To live life to its fullest, each day must be created anew.
 As rational, thinking beings we must use our intellect, not a blind devotion to what has come before, to make rational choices."

-Literary significance and reception
+Reception and reviews

 Publishers Weekly had this to say in their review of The Pillars of Creation: "Amid the interminable sword-and-sorcery in the tradition of Robert E. Howard, the author spouts his familiar political pieties.
 Lip service may be paid to public good, but passion arises only in scenes of violence.
 For all its clumsy exposition, unlikely coincidences and feeble attempts at humor, this latest installment, with its striking jacket art showing a beautiful desert landscape, is as certain to please Goodkind's legions of fans as previous books in the series."